-Manchester United Women v West Ham United Women
+Man Utd back in third after win over West Ham

 Post update

 Attempt blocked.
-Lisa Evans (West Ham United Women) right footed shot from outside the box is blocked.
-Assisted by Yui Hasegawa.
+Dagny Brynjarsdóttir (West Ham United Women) right footed shot from outside the box is blocked.
+Assisted by Hawa Cissoko.